๐Ÿ“…Curriculum Development

 Why This Matters

-Curriculum development isn't just an administrative checklist—it's the backbone of effective instruction.
-On your exam, you're being tested on your understanding of systematic design principles, alignment theory, and continuous improvement models.
-The stages you'll encounter here demonstrate how educational planning moves from abstract needs to concrete learning experiences, and why skipping or rushing any phase undermines the entire system.
+Curriculum development isn't just an administrative checklist.
+It's the backbone of effective instruction.
+On your exam, you'll be tested on your understanding of systematic design principles, alignment theory, and continuous improvement models.
+The stages here show how educational planning moves from abstract needs to concrete learning experiences, and why skipping or rushing any phase undermines the entire system.

 Think of curriculum development as a feedback loop, not a linear path.
 Each stage informs the others, and expert educators cycle back through them repeatedly.
-Don't just memorize the six stages in order—know what educational problem each stage solves, how stages connect to one another, and what happens when alignment breaks down.
-That's where FRQ points live.
+Don't just memorize the stages in order.
+Know what educational problem each stage solves, how stages connect to one another, and what happens when alignment breaks down.
+That's where the deeper exam questions live.

 Foundation Phase: Identifying What Learners Need